Lollipop (1958 song): Origins

 RCA got hold of it and Dixson, who owned the master and had produced the demo, agreed to let them release it.
 Ronald and Ruby's version rose up the chart, reaching No. 20.

 The Chordettes version

-"Lollipop" was then covered in the United States by female vocal quartet The Chordettes.
-The Chordettes' version featured the sounds of rhythmic hand claps heard at the beginning, and a distinctive popping sound created by one of the Chordettes putting her finger into the mouth and flicked out.
-Their version featured also a male chorus singing the "Boom Booms", following the isolated popping sounds.
-The Chordettes version reached No. 2 and No. 3 on the Billboard pop and R&B charts, respectively.
-The song became a worldwide hit.
-The Chordettes' version reached No. 6 in the UK, which is their highest charting song in the UK.
+"Lollipop" was then covered in the United States by female vocal quartet the Chordettes.
+Their version featured the sounds of rhythmic hand claps heard at the beginning, and a distinctive popping sound created by one of the Chordettes putting her finger into the mouth and flicking it out.
+It also featured a male chorus singing the "Boom Booms".
+The Chordettes' version reached No. 2 and No. 3 on the Billboard pop and R&B charts, respectively.
+The song became a worldwide hit, reaching No. 6 in the UK, which is their highest charting song in the UK.